best cities for a marathon mobile image

 Methodology

-To build a clear, data‑led picture of marathon running in the U.S., we created two rankings: one evaluating how well each city supports marathon training, and another measuring the difficulty of each state’s most iconic marathon.
+To build a clear, data‑led picture of marathon running in the U.S., we ranked how well each state’s most notable marathon host city supports preparation.
 Every score is built from publicly available data and normalized through a percentile‑based system to keep comparisons fair across states with very different scales.

 How Marathons Were Selected